HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

 ### A bounding box

+* See [this link](https://gist.github.com/mjaakko/f148be987734fdb9f7f8e71458516571) for example code on how to generate topic filters for a bounding box

 Let's assume that you wish to subscribe to all action inside the following [GeoJSON](http://geojson.io) Polygon:
 ```
 {